Suno Outputs the Wrong Genre — Style Ordering Fix

 Common causes

-By how badly each one drifts:
+Roughly ordered by how badly each one drifts the genre.

-1. Main genre word isn’t first in style
+1. Main genre word isn’t first in Style

-How to judge: is your genre word at the start of style?
+How to judge: is your genre word at the start of Style?

 2. Conflicting instruments listed